meilisearch/documentation/guides/getting_started/comparison_to_alternatives.md

 #### Typesense

 Another simple search engine is Typesense, which has been designed and optimized for speed.
 Particular attention has been given to ease-of-use.
-Thus Typesense aims to be simple to set-up, and focus on developer productivity and experience by providing a clean API.
+Thus, Typesense aims to be simple to set-up, and focus on developer productivity and experience by providing a clean API.
 It is best suited for light projects.

 #### Lucene derivatives